sokosaa/autoVCS/README.md

 - `default_VCS_template.pptx`
 - `create_exe_command.txt`

-1. Edit vcstools.py and gui.py to your satisfaction for new / edited features, etc. (Make sure to use a version control system like git if you know how or simply just keep a copy of the two pyhton files incase changes break the program and you need to revert to a previous state.)
+1. Edit vcstools.py and gui.py to your satisfaction for new / edited features, etc. (Make sure to use a version control system like git if you know how or simply just keep a copy of the two python files incase changes break the program and you need to revert to a previous state.)
 2. After changes have been made to the program, it can be test run by just running the gui.py file.
 If all is well, a new exe file can be generated.
 3. First, to keep clean workspace, ensure you have a directory with and only with the 6 required files previously listed.
 (If you are using the same folder you can freely delete the 'autoVCS.spec' file and the 'build' folder.
 Also move the previous autoVCS.exe elsewhere or delete it, but make sure to hold on to default_VCS_template.pptx)
 4. Then, open a terminal (Command Prompt works) and navigate to the directory containing the program files (example command: "cd C:\Users\example\autoVCSeg")